 Vinyl versus Wood

 While double-pane vinyl replacement windows will work great for most rooms and homes, some houses located in historic neighborhoods or designate as historic buildings may require wood windows to preserve their historic looks.

 In some cases, additional staining and painting of wooden windows may be required.

 Fiberglass versus Wood

-Wooden window’s advantages are the natural beauty, texture and insulation qualities of wood.
+Wooden windows’ advantages are natural beauty, texture, and insulation qualities of wood.
 Wood costs slightly more upfront and has higher lifetime costs due to required maintenance.

 Fiberglass frames are stronger and harder, so less likely to be dented or cracked.
 Fiberglass doesn’t expand and contract with temperature and humidity changes, as wood does, something that can cause wood to warp (though it’s not common).